abukowski21/SAMI3-GITM-python/docs/source/installation.rst

 	* **ESMF_PNETCDF** can be set to "pnetcdf-config" if the command ``pnetcdf-config`` runs successfully.
 If not, either install or load the modules.
 	* **ESMF_PIO** enables MPI executables to read and write NetCDF files.
 This can be set to "internal" if you would like for ESMF to install this, or "external" if you have this software installed already.
 #.
 Double check everything looks right by running ``make info``.
 Take a close look at the directories and include paths.
 #.
 Install the command line tools with ``make build_apps``.
 This will take a while.
+#.
+Should be done!
 You can double check that it is correctly installed by running ``./$(ESMF_DIR)/apps/..../ESMF_PrintInfo`` and the information on the EMSF installation will be displayed.
 Ensure PIO and NetCDF support is enabled.

 .. _link: https://earthsystemmodeling.org/docs/release/latest/ESMF_usrdoc/node10.html#sec:netcdf